+12. er the MRI room at any time during an emergency.

+True False

+13. The "Right to Know Act" states that at I have a right to know about potentially hazardous substances in the workplace.

+True False

-12. Police and fire personnel may ente True er the MRI room at any time during an emergency.
-False Tue Faise 13. - at I have a right to know about potentially hazardous substances in the workplace.
-True False 14.
-If I enter a patient on contact isola tion, I must stop at the door and put on a gown and gloves at minimum.
-True False 15.
-Hand washing/hand hygiene is the e single most important way to prevent the spread of infections.
-True False 16.
-What should be present in every re oom, every time? a.
-No clutter or debris on the floor.
-Electric cords are in a safe within reach. place and out of the path of staff, patients and visitors. c.
-Make sure call bell is d.
+14. If I enter a patient on contact isola ation, I must stop at the door and put on a gown and gloves at minimum.

+True False

+15. Hand washing/hand hygiene is the e single most important way to prevent the spread of infections.

+True False

+16. To ensure safety, what should you observe in each patient's room?

+a.
+No clutter or debris on the

+place and out of the path of staff, patients and visitors.

+c.
+Make sure the call bell is w vithin reach.

+d.
 All of the above.

-17. Why is it important to accurately c complete the Fall Risk and Mobility Communication Tool? a.
-It communicates fall risk ar • tool for patients and families. c.
-It guides the use of alarmsd.
-All of the above. and equipment.
-18. The 4 P's for hourly rounding are: a.
-Pain, position, potty and po ossessions. b.
-Potty, purpose, placement and possessions. c.
-Pain, placement, priorities, and position. d.
+17 Mhantaking a huaak which of the fallowing the old province

+17. When taking a break, which of a.
+Stay on the unit, and u ise the staff break room.

+• e between the elevators.

+ning area of the cafeteria.

+d.
+Go to the lobby.

+10 The 4 P's for hourly rounding are:

+16. ,

+a.
+Pain, position, potty and p

+b.
+Potty, purpose, placement ·

+c.
+Pain, placement, priorities

+d.
 Pain, priorities, potty, and possessions.

-19. Valley utilizes the 10 HRO tools for r error prevention with the goal of reaching 100% reliability and 0 Patient harm.
-True False 20.
-What does C.U.S stand for? a.
-I'm concerned, I'm uncomf ortable, this is a safety issue. b.
-I'm comfortable, I'm under rstood, this is safe. c.
-I'm confident, I'm understo bod, this is safe. d.
+19 Valley utilizes the 10 HRO tools fo r error prevention with the goal of reaching 100% reliability and 0 Patient harm.

+13. True False refroi prevention with the goal of reaching 100% reliability and o'r attent harm.

+True Taise

+20. What does C.U.S stand for?

+a.
+I'm concerned, I'm uncom fortable, this is a safety issue.

+b.
+I'm comfortable, I'm unde rstood, this is safe.

+c.
+I'm confident, I'm underst ood, this is safe.

+d.
 None of the above

-The Valley Hospital, Ridgewood, NJ
+The Valley Hospital, Paramus, NJ